 In a week of waffle – on the ugly spat between Andrew Mitchell and his gate-keepers – there’s been exactly zero comment on the fact that a senior member of the Government might choose to travel by bike.
 Fifteen years ago such zany behaviour would have had him labelled as an odd and remarkable fellow; ‘the bicycling whip’.
 A first lesson to draw from the affair is that a posh person choosing to get about on an – insert compulsory adjective – humble bicycle is now a non-story.

 It’s now unworthy of comment to find toffs travelling by bike, after all their social status is inviolable.
 This may not be much help to others who had less money spent on their education and whose parents were not Government ministers, but it’s still a positive development.
-In all the talk of contempt, condescension and costly curry – even though bicycle-travel is a key element in the narrative – nobody has denounced Andrew Mitchell as a cyclist.
+In all the talk of contempt and condescension, even though bicycle-travel is a key element in the narrative – nobody has denounced Andrew Mitchell as a cyclist.

 The tale of hot-temper has another lesson; that authority has trouble categorising bicycle-traffic.
 In this period in history, in the UK, if you enjoy the simple luxury of cycle-travel, you have to get used to occasional, ritual humiliation.

 The third lesson is that Andrew Mitchell is clearly not much of a politician.
 When confronted with injustice an activist has three basic choices…